daman-kinra/s3-chunk-uploader/README.md

 - `bucket`: The name of the S3 bucket.
 - `ACL`: The access control list for the uploaded file (e.g., `public-read`).
 - `strategy`: The upload strategy (e.g., `parallel`).
+- `onProgress`: A callback function to track the upload progress.

 ## License